carynJohansen/Review_GeneExpressionLocalAdaptation/papers/summaries_notes.md

 ---

-## Signatures of local adaptation in lowland and highland teosintes from whole‐genome sequencing of pooled samples

-Fustier, M.A., Brandenburg, J.T., Boitard, S., Lapeyronnie, J., Eguiarte, L.E., Vigouroux, Y., Manicacci, D. and Tenaillon, M.I., 2017.
-Signatures of local adaptation in lowland and highland teosintes from whole‐genome sequencing of pooled samples.
-Molecular Ecology, 26(10), pp.2738-2756.

-### Abstract
-Spatially varying selection triggers differential adaptation of local populations.
-Here, we mined the determinants of local adaptation at the genomewide scale in the two closest maize wild relatives, the teosintes Zea mays ssp parviglumis and ssp. mexicana.
-We sequenced 120 individuals from six populations: two lowland, two intermediate and two highland populations sampled along two altitudinal gradients.
-We detected 8,479,581 single nucleotide polymorphisms (SNPs) covered in the six populations with an average sequencing depth per site per population ranging from 17.03 to 32.23.
-Population diversity varied from 0.10 to 0.15, and linkage disequilibrium decayed very rapidly.
-We combined two differentiation-based methods, and correlation of allele frequencies with environmental variables to detect outlier SNPs.
-Outlier SNPs displayed significant clustering.
-From clusters, we identified 47 candidate regions.
-We further modified a haplotype-based method to incorporate genotype uncertainties in haplotype calling, and applied it to candidate regions.
-We retrieved evidence for selection at the haplotype level in 53% of our candidate regions, and in 70% of the cases the same haplotype was selected in the two lowland or the two highland populations.
-We recovered a candidate region located within a previously characterized inversion on chromosome 1.
-We found evidence of a soft sweep at a locus involved in leaf macrohair variation.
-Finally, our results revealed frequent colocalization between our candidate regions and loci involved in the variation of traits associated with plant–soil interactions such as root morphology, aluminium and low phosphorus tolerance.
-Soil therefore appears to be a major driver of local adaptation in teosintes.

----

 ## Extensive Sex-Specific Nonadditivity of Gene Expression in _Drosophila melanogaster_

 Gibson, G., Riley-Berger, R., Harshman, L., Kopp, A., Vacha, S., Nuzhdin, S. and Wayne, M., 2004.
 Extensive sex-specific nonadditivity of gene expression in Drosophila melanogaster.
 Genetics, 167(4), pp.1791-1799.